-There are seven nominees for the nine director positions presently authorized by the Company's Board of Directors and the Company's Bylaws.
-The vacant directorships may be filled in the future at the discretion of the Company's Board of Directors.
-This discretionary power gives us the flexibility of appointing new directors in periods between our Annual Meetings should suitable candidates come to our attention.
+There are eight nominees for the nine director positions presently authorized by the Company's Board of Directors and the Company's Bylaws.
+The vacant directorship may be filled in the future at the discretion of the Company's Board of Directors.
+This discretionary power gives us the flexibility of appointing new directors in periods between our annual meetings should suitable candidates come to our attention.
 The names of the persons who are nominees for director and their positions and offices with the Company are set forth in the table below.
-Each director to be elected will hold office until the 2012 Annual Meeting of Stockholders and until his successor is elected and has qualified, or until such director's earlier death, resignation or removal.
-Each nominee listed below is currently a director of the Company.
+Each director to be elected will hold office until the 2013 Annual Meeting of Stockholders and until his successor is elected and has qualified, or until such director's earlier death, resignation or removal.
 Although there is no formal policy, the Company encourages its directors to attend the Company's annual meetings.

 Directors are elected by a plurality of the votes present in person or represented by proxy and entitled to vote at the Annual Meeting.
-Shares represented by executed proxies will be voted, if authority to do so is not withheld, for the election of the seven nominees named below.
+Shares represented by executed proxies will be voted, if authority to do so is not withheld, for the election of the eight nominees named below.
 In the event that any nominee should be unavailable for election as a result of an unexpected occurrence, your shares will be voted for the election of a substitute nominee as management may propose.
-Each of the current directors has been nominated for and has agreed to stand for election and management has no reason to believe that any nominee will be unable to serve.
+Each of the nominees listed below has been nominated for and has agreed to stand for election and management has no reason to believe that any nominee will be unable to serve

-The following is a brief biography of each nominee for director, including their respective ages as of February 28, 2011:
+The following is a brief biography of each nominee for director, including their respective ages as of February 29, 2012: